 Lockheed Martin's Office of Australian Industrial Participation (OAIP) works to support Australian industry by identifying and advancing business opportunities within the Lockheed Martin global supply chain.
-The OAIP has been established under an agreement between the Defence Materiel Organisation (DMO) and Lockheed Martin Australia (LMAL).
+The OAIP has been established under an agreement between the Capability Acquisition and Sustainment Group (CASG) and Lockheed Martin Australia.

 Opportunities for Australian industry include:

 - Research & development